AdaCore/spark2014/docs/ug/gnatprove.rst

    "tag check",          "Check that the tag of the given tagged object has the expected value."
    "interrupt is reserved",   "Check that the interrupt specified by Attach_Handler is not reserved" "ceiling priority in Interrupt_Priority", "Check that the ceiling priority specified for a protected object containing a procedure with an aspect Attach_Handler is in Interrupt_Priority"
+   "ceiling priority protocol", "Check that the ceiling priority protocol is respected, i.e., when a task calls a protected operation, the active priority of the task is not higher than the priority of the protected object (ARM Annex D.3)"
    "task termination",   "Check that the task does not terminate, as required by Ravenscar"

    **assertions**